 Yep.
-And better yet: You can learn to code for free online—meaning from the comfort of your own couch.
+Better yet: you can learn to code for free online, meaning, from the comfort of your own couch.

-We’ve put together a brand new list of the best ways to learn to code for free in 2019.
-Below you’ll find 80+ online coding classes for every learning style, commitment level, and career goal.
-Take your pick, and you’ll learn to code in no time.
+We’ve overhauled and updated this post to give you a brand new list of the best ways to learn to code for free in 2021.
+Below you’ll find 100+ online coding classes for every learning style, commitment level, and career goal.
+Take your pick, and you’ll be learning to code in no time.

 Table of Contents